-Research projects in Dr. MacDonald's IRIS Design lab have three foci: (1) Modeling the role of the public’s decisions in effective large-scale sustainability implementation; (2) Improving engineering designers’ abilities to address complex customer preference for sustainability; and (3) Using data on how consumers perceive products, especially visually, to understand how products are evaluated and subsequently improve those evaluations.
-These foci represent three corresponding design vantage points: (1) system-level; (2) human-scale or product-level, and (3) single-decision-level, as shown in the Figure.
+In the IRIS Design Lab, we study Quantified Cognitive Empathy.
+We begin by building empathy with stakeholders in a qualitative manner, such as through interviews and observations.
+We then move to quantitatively express this empathy to create meaningful design insights.
+Research projects in the lab have three foci: (1) Modeling the role of the public’s decisions in large-scale sustainable technology implementation; (2) Improving engineering designers’ abilities to address complex customer preference for sustainability; and (3) Using data on how consumers perceive products, especially visually, to understand evaluations and decisions.
+These foci represent three corresponding design vantage points: (1) system-level; (2) human-scale or product-level, and (3) single-decision-level.
 The exploration of these different vantage points is fundamental to performing insightful design research on complex design issues, such as sustainability.